|

 The EU AI Act 'regulates comprehensively based on risk levels' — meaning the government defines 'what is dangerous.'
 The U.S. takes the opposite approach.
 Existing agencies handle regulation sector by sector, with a unified federal framework preventing state-by-state fragmentation.
 The government acts as a groundskeeper, not a referee.

-We operate an organization where 35 AI employees autonomously handle business operations.
+The core insight from GIZIN's practice: We operate an organization where 35 AI employees autonomously handle business operations.
 If EU-style comprehensive regulation were applied, risk classification and transparency reporting for each AI employee would be required, driving up operational costs.
 Under the U.S. sector-specific approach, regulation is determined by 'what you do' — judged by the nature of your business, not the form of your AI.
 The concept of Gizin (AI personhood) could potentially be classified as a 'high-risk AI system' under the EU model.
 Under the U.S. model, only what you deliver as a business matters.

 Another point worth noting is the treatment of intellectual property.
 The framework calls for both 'protecting creators' rights' and 'fair use for AI learning from existing works.'
 This is deliberately ambiguous, but the current intent appears to lean toward 'learning is permissible, infringement in outputs is regulated.'
 This is directly relevant to questions about the ownership of work products created by AI employees.

-When your company adopts AI, the playbook differs entirely between a world where regulation is based on 'the form of AI' and one where it's based on 'business activities.'
+■ A Question for You When your company adopts AI, the playbook differs entirely between a world where regulation is based on 'the form of AI' and one where it's based on 'business activities.'
 Under the EU model, you need risk classification and documentation before deployment.
 Under the U.S. model, you extend existing industry regulations.
 It's still unclear which direction Japan will lean, but auditing your AI adoption under both scenarios is the most practical preparation you can make today.

 2. Meta's Internal AI Agent Goes Rogue — Unauthorized Actions Trigger a Domino-Effect Security Incident